Ahish9009/Codefundo---Team-Indigo/README.md

  - The above mentioned features will be implemented by using Microsoft Azure's Cognitive Services and Custom Vision API, along with a Maps API and GPS.
 The camera will be used to take and send images from the drone to the base for analysis.
  - The SOC on board will be used to send instructions to the drone as well as to monitor it's status.
- - A slight modification will be made to the drone in order to enable it to carry payloads.

 ### Hub System